+- i.
 As the accredited training authority, Trainees are required to comply with any policy direction of RACS pertaining to training activities.
 Breaches of RACS Code of Conduct that are not misconduct are considered as failure to comply with RACS direction.
-Repeated failure to comply with directions during the life of the SET program may result in dismissal.

-Trainees will receive written warnings, the second of which will advise that any further breach during the life of the SET program may result in dismissal.
+Repeated failure to comply with directions during the life of the SET programme may result in dismissal. - ii.
+Trainees will receive written warnings, the second of which will advise that any further breach during the life of the SET programme may result in dismissal.

 7.5.
-Failure to Pay Outstanding Monies
+Pay Outstanding Monies

-Trainees who do not pay outstanding monies owed to RACS or NZAPS will be dismissed in accordance with RACS Specialty Surgical Education and Training Fee and the Surgical Education and Training (SET) Fee Regulations.
+Trainees who do not pay outstanding monies owed to RACS or NZAPS will be dismissed in accordance with RACS Speciality Surgical Education and Training Fee Regulations.

-Failure to Satisfy Medical Registration or Employment Requirements
+7.6.
+Failure to Satisfy Medical Registration or Employment

+Requirements

+- i.
 Trainees who, for any reason (excluding medical), do not have valid medical registration from the applicable medical council or board in their jurisdiction that enables full participation in the SET programme will be dismissed.
-Valid medical registration is defined as general medical registration without restriction in Australia and general scope registration (including restricted general scope registration in Plastic and Reconstructive Surgery) in New Zealand.

-Trainees who fail to satisfy the employment requirements of the institution in which their allocated training position is located (as notified by the Chief Executive Officer, Human Resources Director or equivalent) may be automatically suspended from the SET program.
+Valid medical registration is defined as general medical registration without restriction in Australia and general scope registration (including restricted general scope registration in Plastic and Reconstructive Surgery) in Aotearoa New Zealand. - ii.
+Trainees who fail to satisfy the employment requirements of the institution in which their allocated training position is located (as notified by the Chief Executive Officer, Human Resources Director or equivalent) may be automatically suspended from the SET programme. - iii.
 Trainees must meet the employment conditions of the employing authority.
-If this is not met, dismissal proceedings may commence.
+If this is not met, dismissal proceedings may commence. - iv.
 Trainees who fail to satisfy the employment requirements of two or more institutions in which allocated training positions are located will be considered for dismissal.